 In June 2013, the ACC-OC and Western Riverside Council of Governments entered into an MOU to help facilitate the California HERO program in Orange County.
-The fundamental goal of this program is to facilitate jobs, economic development and environmental preservation for Orange County cities.
+The fundamental goal of this program is to bring jobs, economic development and environmental preservation for Orange County cities.

-HERO Program Successes:
+HERO Program in OC Successes:

 What is the HERO Program?